-(1) Senior Toggle Notes include principal and interest payments based on a fixed interest rate of 11.25%, assuming the election to pay cash interest for all periods.
-If the PIK option is elected, the interest rate will increase by 75 basis points for the applicable interest period and the interest payment schedule will adjust accordingly.

-- (2) 11.0% Senior Notes include principal and interest payments based on a fixed interest rate of 11.0%.
-We expect to repay all or a portion of the 11.0% Senior Notes with the proceeds of this offering.
+- (1) Senior Toggle Notes include principal and interest payments based on a fixed interest rate of 11.25%, assuming the election to pay cash interest for all periods.
+If the PIK option is elected, the interest rate will increase by 75 basis points for the applicable interest period and the interest payment schedule will adjust accordingly. - (2) Senior Cash Pay Notes include principal and interest payments based on a fixed interest rate of 11.00%.
+We expect to repay all or a portion of the Senior Cash Pay Notes with the proceeds of this offering.
 See "Use of Proceeds." - (3) Senior Secured Credit Facility includes principal payments and estimated interest payments excluding the effects of our interest rate swaps.
-A portion of the interest is at a variable rate and for the purposes of this table has been calculated using LIBOR as of December 31, 2010, plus the applicable margin of 2.75%, resulting in an applied rate of 3.03%.
+A portion of the interest is at a variable rate and for the purposes of this

+- table has been calculated using LIBOR as of December 31, 2010, plus the applicable margin of 2.75%, resulting in an applied rate of 3.03%.
 Actual payments will vary. - (4) As described in Certain Relationships and Related Party Transactions in NOTE 19 of our consolidated financial statements included in this prospectus, we entered into a service agreement with the Sponsors in connection with the Acquisition Transaction.
 Pursuant to this agreement, subject to certain conditions, we would be obligated to pay the Sponsors an annual service fee of \$3.0 million for certain advisory, consulting and other services.
 This service fee is excluded from the table beyond year 5, though we would expect it to continue as long as the service agreement remains in place.
-However, in connection with the consummation of this offering, the Company will pay Carlyle and Onex a fee of approximately \$16 million to terminate this agreement. - (5) Estimated pension funding and post-retirement benefit payments are based on a 5.3% discount rate and effective interest rate for funding purposes.
+However, in connection with the consummation of this offering, the Company will pay Carlyle and Onex a fee of approximately \$16 million to terminate this agreement. - Estimated pension funding and post-retirement benefit payments are based on a 5.3% discount rate and effective interest rate for funding purposes.
 Pension funding and post-retirement benefit payments are excluded from the table beyond year 5, though we expect funding and payments to continue beyond year 5.
-See NOTE 12 in our consolidated financial statements included in this prospectus for the funding status of our pension plans and other post-retirement plan as of December 31, 2010. - (6) Estimated warranty obligations, sales allowance programs and military price reduction reserves, which total \$128.5 million, \$36.7 million and \$25.1 million as of December 31, 2010, respectively, have been excluded from this table as amounts and timing of any payments are unknown. - (7) Through September 2011, we have paid Torotrak plc, or Torotrak, approximately 11.9 million GBP (or approximately \$18.0 million USD).
-In addition, we will pay Torotrak approximately 3.3 million GBP in March 2012, as a result of extending our agreement for another two years.
+See NOTE 12 in our consolidated financial statements included in this prospectus for the funding status of our pension plans and other post-retirement plan as of December 31, 2010. - (6) Estimated warranty obligations, sales allowance programs and military price reduction reserves, which total \$128.5 million, \$36.7 million and \$25.1 million as of December 31, 2010, respectively, have been excluded from this table as amounts and timing of any payments are unknown. - (7) Through March 2011, we have paid Torotrak plc, or Torotrak, approximately 8.4 million GBP (or approximately \$12.3 million USD).
+In addition, in April 2011, we elected to extend our agreement with Torotrak for another two years.
+We will pay Torotrak 3.5 million GBP in the second quarter of 2011 and an additional amount of approximately 3.3 million GBP in March 2012.
 We also have the right, at our option, to purchase exclusive perpetual full licenses for 10.0 million GBP.
 All of these payments have been excluded from the table.

-The following table summarizes our contractual obligations as of December 31, 2010 (dollars in millions) after giving effect to the offering of the 7.125% Senior Notes and the use of proceeds therefrom, the amendment to the Senior Secured Credit Facility, the repurchase of \$53.0 million in aggregate principal amount of the 11.0% Senior Notes and \$18.1 million in aggregate principal amount of the Senior Toggle Notes in June 2011, the repurchase of \$2.9 million in aggregate principal amount of the 11.0% Senior Notes and \$5.0 million in aggregate principal amount of the 7.125% Senior Notes in August 2011, and the repurchase of \$4.1 million in aggregate principal amount of the 11.0% Senior Notes and \$23.7 million in aggregate principal amount of the 7.125% Senior Notes in September 2011:
+The following table summarizes our contractual obligations as of December 31, 2010 (dollars in millions) after giving effect to the offering of the New Notes and the use of proceeds therefrom, the amendment to the Senior Secured Credit Facility, the repurchase of \$37.2 million and \$15.75 million in aggregate principal amount of the Senior Cash Pay Notes on June 1, 2011 and June 13, 2011, respectively, and the repurchase of approximately \$18.1 million in aggregate principal amount of the Senior Toggle Notes on June 16, 2011: